 Divorce Mediation - Overview

-Mediation is a process in which an impartial third-party mediator facilitates the resolution of a dispute by promoting voluntary agreement by the parties.
-The mediator facilitates communications, promotes understanding, focuses the parties on their interests, and seeks creative problem solving to enable the parties to reach their own agreement.
+Mediation employs a neutral third-party mediator who facilitates the resolution of a dispute.
+Mediators help the parties explore options and encourage the parties to work together.
+The mediator fosters communication, promotes understanding, and focuses the parties on their interests.
+This creative problem-solving enables the parties to reach their own agreement.

 Goals of Divorce Mediation